brikis98/yevgeniy-brikman-homepage/_posts/2020-01-22-the-curious-incident-of-the-dog-in-the-night.md

 I've saved a few of my favorite quotes from the book:

 > The word "metaphor" means carrying something from one place to another . . . and it is when you describe something by using a word for something that it isn't.
 This means that the word "metaphor" is a metaphor.
-I think it should be called a lie because a pig is not like a day and people people do not have skeletons in their cupboards.
+I think it should be called a lie because a pig is not like a day and people do not have skeletons in their cupboards.
 And when I try and make a picture of the phrase in my head it just confuses me because imagining and apple in someone's eye doesn't have anything to do with liking someone a lot and it makes you forget what the person was talking about.

 > I like dogs.
 You always know what a dog is thinking.
 It has four moods.
 Happy, sad, cross and concentrating.
 Also, dogs are faithful and they do not tell lies because they cannot talk.